 You must think this job is very good, right?
-In fact, it is quite the opposite; this is a small worker on a construction site, and even such jobs are unstable.
+In fact, quite the opposite; this is a small worker on a construction site, and even such jobs are unstable.
 When a project ends, it means the migrant workers are unemployed.

 At that time, the rule of law was not yet sound.
 When you called the police, they would refuse to handle it on the grounds that it was not within their business scope.
 If you reported it to the labor bureau, they would refuse to help you seek justice, citing insufficient evidence or the absence of a subject.

 However, even so, they still worry about their work.
 Every time before payday, they are anxious, fearing that the boss will be in a bad mood and not pay them.
-Every time, without exception, the boss would say that there are some difficulties in turnover recently and would delay payment until it could no longer be postponed, at which point only half of the wages would be paid.
-This was considered a conscientious small boss at that time.
+Every time, without exception, the boss would say that there are some difficulties in turnover and would delay payment until it could no longer be postponed, at which point only half of the wages would be paid.
+This was considered a conscientious small boss at the time.

 Even when these bosses deceive them, they still feel grateful, believing that the boss is their provider.
 No matter how hard or tiring it is, at the moment of receiving wages, they feel it is worth it.
-They would give a thumbs up to the boss who pays on time, thinking that the boss is conscientious for not running away.
+They would give a thumbs up to the boss who pays on time, thinking that the boss is still conscientious for not running away.

 In pursuit of my ideals, I eventually left such a group, even though I encountered countless instances of unpaid wages and bosses running away.
 Later, I found a job with someone I met in the market, who believed that his knowledge would surely be useful.

-The two of us chatted along the way, looking at job advertisements.
+The two of us chatted along the way while looking at job advertisements.
 We saw a big red recruitment advertisement, and my companion and I walked in.
 As soon as we entered the office, an elderly man who looked like a manager asked, "We need a deputy general manager here; are you here to apply?"

 I sighed deeply, without responding, feeling lost about the future...

-"Did you eat breakfast?"
+"Have you eaten breakfast?"
 I asked.

-"No, I don't eat breakfast," she replied.
+"No, I don't eat breakfast."

 She wanted to give me half, but I declined, saying, "I'm not hungry; you eat it."